Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 * Assets - the number of assets that have a service the stage is associated to.
 * Description - the stage description.

-The stage name is a clickable link that opens the translation information.
+The stage name is a clickable link that opens the translation information panel.
 Refer to [Multi-languages](#multi-languages)

 ### Creating a stage